alwinm8/DE-Case-Study/Case Study 2.2.4 Process Optimization Module/README.md

                                             TimeJobAppend

  For the BranchJobAppend:

-     use incremental lastmodified
+     -use incremental lastmodified
-     The check-column is LAST_UPDATED.
+     -The check-column is LAST_UPDATED.
 It is a timestamp column

  For the CustomerJobAppend:

-     use incremental lastmodified
+     -use incremental lastmodified
-     The check-column is LAST_UPDATED.
+     -The check-column is LAST_UPDATED.
 It is a timestamp column

  For the CreditcardJobAppend:

-     use incremental append
+     -use incremental append
-     The check-column is TRASANCTION_ID
+     -The check-column is TRASANCTION_ID
-     So if you want to insert data into CDW_SAPP_D_CREDIT_CARD, The TRASACTION_ID must larger than 46694,
+     -So if you want to insert data into CDW_SAPP_D_CREDIT_CARD, The TRASACTION_ID must larger than 46694,

   EX:
      insert into CDW_SAPP_CREDITCARD